kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - I'm healing.
 - I realize I have to get away from my family if I want to really heal.
 - I make plans to move to Ireland.
-- I'm still feeling suicidally depressed and anxious but less so and I'm not using any medication or drinking alcohol.
+- I'm still feeling suicidally depressed and anxious but less so, and I'm not using any medication or drinking alcohol.

 ## October 2019